-Do you have a plan for how you will engage your project stakeholders?
+Do you have a stakeholder engagement plan?
 Have you stopped to think about the diverse needs of your stakeholders?
 Which stakeholders have the most power and influence?
-When and how will you engage with these people?
+When and how will you engage these people?

 Stakeholder engagement includes ways to attract and involve individuals, groups, and organizations who may be affected by a project or may affect the project.